nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture.md

 ## Cluster Basics

-Setting up a Nuxeo cluster consists of answering two main constraint types, independently or combined:
+Running Nuxeo in cluster mode addresses two important cases:

-- **Scalability**: The setup has to scale easily without sacrificing performances to adapt to a varying load.
+- **Scalability**: Adapt to varying load by adding or removing nodes
-- **High Availability**: When something goes wrong, you should be able to restore service quickly, losing as little data as possible in the process.
+- **High Availability**: Supporting node failure without impacting activity

 In order to scale out and provide high availability (HA), Nuxeo provides a simple clustering solution.
-When cluster mode is enabled, you can have several Nuxeo server nodes connected to the same components, and you can easily add more Nuxeo server nodes if needed to serve more requests.
+When cluster mode is enabled, you can have several Nuxeo server nodes connected to the same services.

 ## Going Further